The Book of the Hanging Gardens: Biographical and cultural context

 The Book of the Hanging Gardens served as the start to the atonal period in Schoenberg's music.
 Atonal compositions, referred to as "pantonal" by Schoenberg, typically contain features such as a lack of central tonality, pervading harmonic dissonance rather than consonance, and a general absence of traditional melodic progressions.
 This period of atonality became commonly associated with the expressionist movement, despite the fact that Schoenberg rarely referred to the term "expressionism" in his writings.
 Whether or not he wanted to be associated with the movement, Schoenberg expresses an unambiguous positivity with his discovery of this new style in a program note for the 1910 first performance of The Book of the Hanging Gardens:

-Schoenberg's libretto transcends the tragic love poems of George and become a deeper reflection of Schoenberg's mood during this period when viewing his personal life.
+Schoenberg's libretto transcends the tragic love poems of George and becomes a deeper reflection of Schoenberg's mood during this period when viewing his personal life.
 The poems tell of a love affair gone awry without explicitly stating the cause of its demise.
 In 1908, Schoenberg's wife Mathilde left him and their two children for Richard Gerstl, a painter with whom Schoenberg was a close friend and for whom Mathilde often modeled.
 She returned to the family from her flight with Gerstl eventually, but not before Schoenberg discovered the poems of George and began drawing inspiration from them.